All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-Hepatitis C is one of six hepatitis viruses identified so far, including A, B, D, E, and G, that are known to cause the disease.
-HCV is spread by exposure to contaminated blood, primarily though the sharing of needles by intravenous drug users, but also by sharing personal items contaminated by blood such as razors, through sex with an infected person, via health care occupational exposure, and, less commonly, from mother to baby during childbirth.
+Hepatitis C is one of five hepatitis viruses identified so far, including A, B, D, and E, that are known to cause the disease.
+HCV is spread by exposure to contaminated blood, primarily though the sharing of needles by intravenous drug users, but also by sharing personal items contaminated by blood such as razors, through sex with an infected person, via healthcare occupational exposure, and, less commonly, from mother to baby during childbirth.
 Before tests for HCV became available in the 1990s, HCV was often transmitted by blood transfusions.

 Many of those who are infected have no symptoms and are not aware of the condition.
 The acute HCV infection may cause few to mild nonspecific symptoms, and the chronic infection may simmer quietly for a decade or two before causing sufficient liver damage to affect liver function.